jbpost2/ST-370/README.md

     + Review points need to be updated
     + Extra examples looked at as well

+- PCM4a

+    + Review points are up to date, but maybe rework them a little
+    + Extra examples should be standardized and maybe shortened a bit?
+    + Extra example for second part isn't updated

+- PCM4b

+- PCM 4c

 Tyler to-do:
 - Look at schedule and get it more set
 - Figure out first day intro class